Withings Body Cardio full review

 The Withings Body Cardio does pretty much everything a smart scale can.
 It syncs with Withings' range of activity trackers for all-round fitness monitoring, and can use a phone's basic step counter if you don't own a tracker.

-The Body Cardio is our favourite smart scale for sheer number of stats and handy info like how much weight you've lost or gained since your last weigh in.
+The Body Cardio is our favourite smart scale for the sheer number of stats and handy info like how much weight you've lost or gained since your last weigh-in.
 It's pricier than the others but offers just about everything you might possibly need.
 Our only complaint is the squiggly graphs on the mobile app.

 It also offers a unique feature: Pulse Wave Velocity tracking, which could help you monitor your heart health.
 If you're not fussed o that though, you might be just as happy with the cheaper Body+, which otherwise has an almost identical feature set from as little as £69/$99, or the even cheaper Body scales.

 Withings Body Cardio: Specs